astronomer/astro-docs/enterprise/next/03_install/03_azure/01_install-azure-standard.md

 $ kubectl create ns astronomer
 ```

-## 4. Configure SSL
+## Step 4: Configure TLS

 We recommend running Astronomer Enterprise on a dedicated domain (`BASEDOMAIN`) or subdomain (`astro.BASEDOMAIN`).

-As mentioned above, you'll need an SSL Certificate that covers the following subdomians:
+In order for users to access the web applications they need to manage Astronomer, you'll need a TLS certificate that covers the following subdomains:

 ```
 BASEDOMAIN